silentgameplays/Wolfenstein-3D-Fix-Windows-10/README.md

 4. Find and rename dosbox to dosbox.old
 5. Rename ecwolf to dosbox
 6. Select in the pop up menu either Wolfenstein 3D or Spear of Destiny
-7. You are good to play this classic with moder controls and higher resolutions!
+7. You are good to play this classic with modern systems controls and higher resolutions!
 Enjoy
 #gimalaji_blake